xfce-mirror/xfce4-screensaver/README.md

 Known Issues
 ============

- - Time before locking after the screensaver, /lock-delay, is currently ignored.
-Instead, the screen is immediately locked.
  - Allow embedding a keyboard into the window, /embedded-keyboard-enabled, may be non-functional.
 Onboard crashes when embedded.
  - Allow the session status message to be displayed, /status-message-enabled, is currently ignored.
 The status message is always displayed when received.